EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

    3 |       44 | private
 ```

 Those are the four approaches to firing (or emulating) triggers when using replication.
-Which one you choose depends on what exactly your trigger does, but overall, the best solution is probably the 'trigger ALWAYS', followed by 'Bucardo customcols'.
+Which one you choose depends on what exactly your trigger does, but overall, the best solution is probably the ‘trigger ALWAYS’, followed by ‘Bucardo customcols’.
 If you have another solution, or some problem that is not covered by the above, please let me know in the comments.